Sheila Semans, Executive Director

 Natalie Henderson, Administrative Assistant [email protected]

-Natalie started with the Noyo Center in 2015, and her job has grown each year.
+Natalie started with the Noyo Center in 2015, and her role within the organization has grown each year.
 Besides managing the office and assisting with fundraising and events, she has developed a very active volunteer team and stewardship program.
-Her degree is in History of Art and Visual Culture from the UC Santa Cruz, but has worked in the administrative field for over 10 years and is now pursuing an degree in accounting.
-Born and raised in Fort Bragg, Natalie is now raising three kids of her own, instilling in them a deep love and respect for their coast and ocean.
+She has a degree in Art History from UC Santa Cruz and has worked in the administrative field for over 10 years.
+Born and raised in Fort Bragg, Natalie takes pride in working for an non-profit focused on marine conservation and coastal health.

 Board of Directors